 Today's focus is on taking a slow, close look at Affinity Photo, with the goal of ultimately understanding the basics of this affordable yet powerful program!

-If you prefer Photoshop, try this double exposure tutorial instead:
+If you prefer Photoshop, try this free course on making a double exposure effect instead:

 What You'll Need